ntustison/Histograms/Text/stitched.md

   definitions in a cross-algorithmic fashion.
 They are only used to assess within-algorithm consistency.

-* One important issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
+* A significant issue was whether or not to use the N4 bias correction algorithm as a preprocessing step.
 We ultimately decided to include it for two reasons.
   First, it is explicitly used in multiple algorithms (e.g., [@Tustison:2011aa;@He:2016aa;@Santyr:2019aa;@Zha:2016aa;@Shammi:2021aa]) despite the issues raised previously due to the fact that it qualitatively improves image appearance.[^4]  Another practical consideration for N4 preprocessing was due to the parameters of the reference distribution required by the linear binning algorithm.
 Additional details are provided in the Results section.

 [^3]:  A software codename designating a work in progress simply based on a shared admiration between the first and last authors of Portuguese futebol.

-[^4]:  This assessment is based on multiple conversations between the first author (as the developer of N4 and Atropos) and co-author Dr. Talissa Altes.
+[^4]:  This assessment is based on multiple conversations between the first author (as the co-developer of N4 and Atropos) and co-author \ldots .

 [^2]:  https://github.com/ntustison/Histograms